kylehovey/next-boilerplate/README.md

 The Chakra setup here is completely standard.
 There is no custom or bespoke setup to surprise anyone already used to using Chakra.

+### State Management

+When you need to share state between multiple components, and also dispatch state changes from multiple levels in the tree, the go-to tool in React is [Redux](https://redux.js.org/).
+While it has more or less solved most common state management issues for React, it is a bit verbose and dealing with types can be tricky.
+For this reason, I added [Redux Toolkit](https://redux-toolkit.js.org/) to manage Redux.
+Redux Toolkit is officially supported by the Redux team, so the API is very good and has been around for a while.

 ## When to Not Use This

 The landscape of NextJS is constantly evolving, especially with the release of NextJS 13.
 When the [App Directory](https://beta.nextjs.org/docs/app-directory-roadmap) feature is out of Beta, I can imagine that the structure of Next may be different enough that using `npx create-next-app` would make more sense than using this boilerplate if you are starting a new project.